UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

     ![Add SPN to RBAC](images/azs-browser-add-RBAC-user.png)

-4. Select the role you wish to add your SPN to.
+4. Select the role you want to add your SPN to.

-5. Enter the name of the SPN in the *Select* field, select the SPN when it appears then click **Save**
+5. Enter the name of the SPN in the **Select** field, select the SPN when it appears then click **Save**

     ![Add SPN to role](images/azs-browser-add-SPN-role.png)